angular/angular/aio/content/guide/attribute-directives.md

 directive to set an element's background color when the user hovers over that element.
 You can apply it like this:

-<code-example path="attribute-directives/src/app/app.component.1.html" linenums="false" header="src/app/app.component.html (applied)" region="applied"></code-example>
+<code-example path="attribute-directives/src/app/app.component.1.html" header="src/app/app.component.html (applied)" region="applied"></code-example>

 {@a write-directive}

 Please note that directives _do not_ support namespaces.

-<code-example path="attribute-directives/src/app/app.component.avoid.html" linenums="false" header="src/app/app.component.avoid.html (unsupported)" region="unsupported"></code-example>
+<code-example path="attribute-directives/src/app/app.component.avoid.html" header="src/app/app.component.avoid.html (unsupported)" region="unsupported"></code-example>

 ### Write the directive code